emmess12/DPR-ConvQA/README.md

 # **Code**

-Our code is based on [CONVINSE](https://github.com/PhilippChr/CONVINSE/tree/main) and [ProConvQA](https://github.com/starsuzi/PRO-ConvQA#run)

-You can  reproduce all results of CONVINSE in Table 2 To reproduce all results, run:
+You can  reproduce all results of DPR-ConvQA in Table 2 To reproduce all results, run:
 ```
 bash scripts/pipeline.sh --main-results